Elizabeth Little

 Hobbies/Interests

 Beth Little joined the St. Paul’s School Humanities Department in 2019.
 She teaches Humanities III and creative writing.
-Mrs. Little is the faculty adviser to the Horae Scholasticae and Head of House in Ford.
+Mrs. Little coaches crew and is Head of House in Conover Twenty.
+Mrs. Little currently holds the Kiril Sokoloff ’65 Chair.

-Mrs. Little’s published short stories for young adults can be seen in places like the YA Review Network and Hunger Mountain.
+Mrs. Little’s published short stories for young adults can be seen in places like Pigeon Pages, Hunger Mountain and Fractured Lit.
 She has also published an essay “Abandoned but Loved” in the anthology Somebody’s Child: Stories About Adoption.
-She is at work on her first novel and spends her free time rock climbing and playing music with her husband Chris and hanging out at home with her rescue dogs (Banjo and Béla) and kids (Mackenzie, Guthrie, Dugan, and baby Bowman).
+She is at work on her first novel and spends her free time with her husband Chris and their kids (Mackenzie, Guthrie, Dugan and Bowman).